 You probably already know that stores often mark prices on certain items waaaay down to get you in the store.
 The stores lose money on these loss-leaders to get you into the store where, they hope, you’ll decide to just finish off your shopping list.
 I have nothing against that, because school supply shopping is like a big, fun, traditional spending spree for some people.
 It was for me and my mom.

-The school supply post at Wichita on the Cheap and other blogs around the Internet help decide where you’re going to spend your time and money.
+Either way, try to find sale flyers to help you decide where you’re going to spend your time and money this week.
 Sometimes you hit the jackpot–the loss leaders at one store make up the majority of items on your list and you can get a lot of shopping done in one trip.
 Other times you go into a store for a 25-cent pack of pencils and that’s all you leave with.